Homemade chicken pot pie isn’t difficult, get all the details here! This recipe is flavorful and creamy with the perfect balance of ingredients.

 - Bake in the oven at 375F degrees for about 30 minutes or until the top of the pie is a golden brown color.

-Yes!
-Absolutely!
-I do it all of the time!
+Yes, I do this all the time.
 Sometimes I even use milk depending on what I have on hand or how decadent I am feeling I vary it when I make this recipe.
-Feel free to use what you have on hand or feel comfortable using.
+The cream works very well in this creamy chicken pot pie recipe

-You can use any chicken, white meat, dark meat, or even leftovers all work great here.
+You can use any chicken, white meat, dark meat, or even leftovers.
 In fact, leftover turkey in this pot pie recipe is also pretty heavenly.

 Homemade Chicken Pot Pie